PythonRSAS/pythonrsas.github.io/_posts/2019-3-01-6-Credit-Risk-Overview.md

 image: images/posts/worldDebt.jpg
 ---

 At any given moment, there are hundreds of trillions of debt or credit.
-You can "have a look" at [All of the World’s Money and Markets in One Visualization](https://money.visualcapitalist.com/worlds-money-markets-one-visualization-2017/)
+You can have a look at this fantastic visualization to get a sense: [All of the World’s Money and Markets in One Visualization](https://money.visualcapitalist.com/worlds-money-markets-one-visualization-2017/)

-> **Credit risk** is the **uncertainty** associated with some event, where the event is specifically about whether the borrower will pay back the money borrowed.
+> **Credit risk** is the **uncertainty** associated with some event, where the event is specifically about whether the borrower will pay back the money borrowed, and how much.

-In a broader context, credit risk exists in every industry, and concerns every company.

-Like every business that wants to scale needs to be a **technology** company, every business that wants to scale succesfully financially needs to be a **financial** company, and in particular, on credit risk.
+In a broader context, credit risk exists in every industry, and concerns every company and individual in every industry even though the term credit is usually associated with money borrowing.
+Every business that wants to scale succesfully needs to have good management on their credit risk.

 The uncertainty can be examined in many ways.
-One of the common measure is how likely the borrower will not pay back.
-This type of question is called "probability of default", often abbreviated as 'PD'.

-Credit scoring is used in every industry even though the term credit is usually associated with money borrowing.

 What is in common across different industries are the following two questions:
 1. How likely is something going to happen
 2. If it happens, what is the impact

-Some examples for the first question are:
-* **Lending institution** -  how likely will the borrower pay back the money on due date
-* **Auto insurance** -  An auto insurer:  how likely a driver will have an accident and how likely a vehicle will be in an accident during policy period,
-* **Investors** -  how likely will a portfolio have superior returns and beat the market
-* **Trading firm** -  how likely will our counterparty default, whether due to internal or external causes
-* **Consumer company** -  how likely product X will produce great sales
-* **Utility company** -  how likely will the customer pay bills on time
-* **Everyone** -  how likely will recession happen in the year
-* **Election** -  how likely will a candidate win
-* **Government** -  how likely our allies will be supportive of our actions, etc.

 Debt (or credit) can be categorized in 4 groups: government, household, financial sector and non-financial companies.